mauriciopoppe/blog/site/content/notes/misc/mental-context-switching.md

 ## Development tools

-To quickly switch across codebases and the terminal layouts that I'm used to I use [tmux](https://github.com/tmux/tmux), [tmuxinator](https://github.com/tmuxinator/tmuxinator) and a combination of a few scripts that I'll talk about later and [fzf](https://github.com/junegunn/fzf).
+At work I make changes to many codebases during the day, to quickly switch across codebases and the terminal layouts that I'm used to I use [tmux](https://github.com/tmux/tmux), [tmuxinator](https://github.com/tmuxinator/tmuxinator), a combination of a few scripts that I'll talk about later and [fzf](https://github.com/junegunn/fzf).
 First I'll write about some concepts around tmux and tmuxinator, a description of the scripts that I use and my workflow, and other tools that I tried that didn't work for me.
 First a quick look into what it looks like: